AprilSylph/XKit-Rewritten/docs/modules.md

+### NOTE: This page will soon be obsolete!

+Dynamic imports in content scripts should be supported in Firefox starting in v89, the beta for which is slated for release on April 19, 2021.
+Attempts will be made then to convert this project to use ES6 modules, and discard the custom module syntax entirely.

+---

 # Modules system

 XKit Rewritten uses a custom modules system, with syntax similar to ES6 modules, and specifically **dynamic imports**, which the project was originally designed to use.
 However, dynamic imports do not work in content scripts across every major browser yet.

 #### `fakeImport()`